-- The simplest kind of structure: every node is a copy of every other node, and they are not connected! - So, a degenerate tree (not truly sequential) - Which means there are no delayed action effects, simplifying credit assignment! - Therefore, the main problem in bandits is exploration - Vanilla multi-arm bandits: nodes do not have any observation - Contextual bandits have observations (more on that later)
+- The simplest kind of structure: every node is a copy of every other node, and they are not connected! - Which means there are no delayed action effects, simplifying credit assignment! - Therefore, the main problem in bandits is exploration - Vanilla multi-arm bandits: nodes do not have any observation - Contextual bandits have observations (more on that later)